 The MER is the combined costs of managing a fund including operating expenses and taxes.
-The MER is expressed as a percentage of the average dollar amount of a fund investment.
+The MER is expressed as an annualized percentage of the daily average net asset value during the period.
 An MER is made up of several components.
 These components may be different across different series of the same fund.

 The TER represents the amount of trading commissions incurred when the portfolio management team buys and sells equities (stocks) within a given fund.
-The TER is expressed as a percentage of total assets.
+The TER is expressed as an annualized percentage of the daily average net asset value during the period.
 This percentage is determined by taking the fund's total trading commissions incurred over a reporting period divided by the fund's total assets.

-Currently the MER and TER is calculated by IFM on a semi-annual basis (i.e. every 6 months) based on a backward-looking value of the 12 months past.
-These calculations are reported through regulatory documents, such as MRFP, up to a maximum of 60 or 90 days of the financial statements date.
-Therefore, the use of the FER percentage for reporting on the Total Cost Reporting (TCR) would mean an
+Currently, the MER and TER are calculated by IFMs on a semi-annual basis (i.e., every six months) based on a backward-looking value of the prior six months (annualized) or 12 months past.
+These calculations are reported through regulatory documents, such as MRFPs, up to a maximum of 60 or 90 days after the financial statements' date.